-Sometimes this is the right answer, but it’s no silver bullet.
+Sometimes hiring is the right answer, but it’s no silver bullet.
 For example, maybe one of your more valuable clients is seeking a service you don’t provide, like estate financial planning.
 To keep that client happy, maybe you hire an expert in estate planning.
 The client is receiving that extra service, but your other clients don’t really need estate planning, and now you’ve got to pay for a resource that you are scarcely using.

 Hiring more staff will be part of your growth, but the right timing is key.
 Ask yourself two questions:

 If the answer is yes to both questions, then staffing up might make sense.
 Otherwise, you should keep your focus on your main value proposition.

 That doesn’t mean you need to limit your service offering.
 In many industries, outsourcing is an effective and efficient means to expand businesses.
 For financial advisors, a recent large-scale nationwide study revealed that outsourcing investment management resulted in not only delivering better investment solutions but also improved client relationships, business operations, and personal career-life balance.